FraterCCCLXIII/panentheon/docs/lineage.md

 #### **The Mother (Mirra Alfassa) (1878-1973)**
 Spiritual collaborator of Sri Aurobindo, she played a key role in manifesting his vision of spiritual evolution, emphasizing the **transformation** of consciousness and the material world through **Supramental** practice.

+#### **Nikolai Berdyaev (1874-1948)**
+A Russian existentialist philosopher and theologian, Berdyaev focused on the relationship between human freedom and divine creativity.
+His work on the evolving nature of human consciousness in relation to God influenced process thought and existential theology.

 #### **Carl Gustav Jung (1875-1961)**
 Jung’s work on **individuation** and the **collective unconscious** framed psychological development as an evolutionary process, with archetypes and the integration of shadow elements as steps toward wholeness.

+#### **Martin Buber (1878-1965)**
+A Jewish philosopher known for his work on dialogue and relational existence.
+His concept of the "I-Thou" relationship emphasizes the dynamic interaction between human beings and the divine, influencing existential theology and relational approaches to spiritual evolution.

 #### **Alfred Korzybski (1879-1950)**
 A Polish-American philosopher, Korzybski founded **General Semantics**, exploring how language, meaning, and time shape human cognition and the evolution of consciousness, influencing later developmental models.

 #### **Pierre Teilhard de Chardin (1881-1955)**
 A Jesuit priest and paleontologist, Teilhard saw evolution as a process that ultimately leads to the **Omega Point**, where humanity and the cosmos are united in divine consciousness.
 Though often associated with evolutionary theology, his views align with process thought in their emphasis on dynamic becoming.

+#### **Paul Tillich (1886-1965)**
+A German-American existentialist theologian, Tillich’s concept of **God as the Ground of Being** integrates existentialist philosophy with process thought, emphasizing the relationship between human existence and the dynamic unfolding of divine reality.

+#### **Roberto Assagioli (1888-1974)**
+Founder of **Psychosynthesis**, Assagioli developed a system of psychology that integrated spirituality and personal development.
+His focus on the **Higher Self** and the evolution of human consciousness aligns with developmental theories in both psychology and spirituality.

+#### **Gabriel Marcel (1889-1973)**
+A French existentialist philosopher who emphasized **being**, **becoming**, and the experience of the divine.
+His ideas on personal development, creativity, and transcendence contributed to existential theology, linking the personal evolution of consciousness with a divine unfolding.

+#### **Henri de Lubac (1896-1991)**
+A Catholic theologian whose work on the spiritual nature of the universe linked Teilhard de Chardin's ideas with Christian doctrine.
+He emphasized the dynamic and unfolding relationship between creation and divine purpose, helping bridge theology and evolutionary thinking.

 #### **Charles Hartshorne (1897-2000)**
 Building on Whitehead’s ideas, Hartshorne proposed that God evolves along with the world, constantly interacting with creation in a dynamic process of growth.
 His view that God is both unchanging in essence but changing in experience has been a core idea in process theology.